McSlow/bikemaintenance/README.md

 1. Copy `custom_components/strava_bike_maintenance` into your Home Assistant `custom_components` directory (e.g. `/config/custom_components/`).
 2. Restart Home Assistant to load the integration.
 3. Go to **Settings → Devices & Services → Add Integration**, search for **Strava Bike Maintenance**, and select it.
+   - In the Strava developer portal set the callback URL/domain to your Home Assistant URL followed by `/auth/external/callback` (e.g. `https://example.duckdns.org/auth/external/callback`).
 4. Enter your Strava Client ID and Client Secret.
 Authorise Home Assistant when Strava prompts you.
 5. Once linked, the integration creates devices and sensors for every bike returned by Strava.